Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   training generalizes to more than a specific starting position and agent cube attitude.
 * agent.CollectObservations() — Called every simulation step.
 Responsible for
   collecting the Agent's observations of the environment.
-Since the Brain instance assigned to the Agent is set to the continuous vector observation space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` such that  vector size adds up to 8.
+Since the Behavior Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` such that vector size adds up to 8.
 * agent.AgentAction() — Called every simulation step.
-Receives the action chosen by the Brain.
-The Ball3DAgent example handles both the continuous and the discrete action space types.
-There isn't actually much difference between the two state types in this environment — both vector action spaces result in a small change in the agent cube's rotation at each step.
+Receives the action chosen by the Agent.
+The vector action spaces result in a small change in the agent cube's rotation at each step.
 The `AgentAction()` function assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
 An Agent is also marked as done when it drops the ball so that it will reset with a new ball for the next simulation step.
-* agent.Heuristic() - Brain Brain Brain Brain
+* agent.Heuristic() - When the `Use Heuristic` checkbox is checked in the Behavior Parameters of the Agent, the Agent will use the `Heuristic()` method to generate the actions of the Agent.
+As such, the `Heuristic()` method returns an array of floats.
+In the case of the Ball 3D Agent, the `Heuristic()` method converts the keyboard inputs into actions.

 #### Behavior Parameters : Vector Observation Space